-In May of 2017 ATP served a Notice to Admit Facts on WTC.
+In May of 2017, ATP served a Notice to Admit Facts on WTC.
 We also served a Notice to Admit Facts on WTC in May of 2017.
 WTC responded to the Notices and made several admissions of facts which will streamline the court proceedings in Alberta.

 Experts were retained by all parties to assist with the litigation and the action is moving forward.
-On October 5, 2018 we served a Summary Judgment application on ATP and WTC to recover damages of \$10,508,785.88.
+On October 5, 2018, we served a Summary Judgment application on ATP and WTC to recover damages of \$10,508,785.88.
 On March 22, 2019, ATP served its own Summary Judgment application against WTC for damages on its cross claim against WTC.
 On the same day, WTC served its own Summary Judgment application on all of the companies down the casing supply chain.
-Questioning is scheduled for June 2019.
-A hearing date has not been set.
+Questioning on affidavits was completed over 2019 and a hearing is scheduled for August 6 and 7, 2020.